Skip to content

 tmc = ccrs.TransverseMercator(sbllx, sblly, approx=True)

-# Get the extent of the plotted area in coordinates in metres
+# Get the extent of the plotted area in coordinates in meters.

 x0, x1, y0, y1 = ax.get_extent(tmc)

-# Turn the specified scalebar location into coordinates in metres
+# Turn the specified scalebar location into coordinates in meters.

 sbx = x0 + (x1 - x0) * xy[0]